jlp1701/utctf-2021/re/peeb_poob/writeup.md

 2. XOR current byte with fixed value depending on switch case
 3. XOR current and next byte (if available)

 The first part is an obfuscation of the switch-case integer.
 When inspecting carefully, we see that `i` is always greater zero, thus `t` is always `0x0`.
 The whole expression boils down to `t = i & 0x3`.
 So the lower two bits select the switch-case.
+Note: If the expression would be more complex, we could use SMT-Solvers to simplify the expression.

 Within the second part, the current byte simply gets XOR-ed with one of the four static numbers.